 PayPal was formed when two companies, Confinity and X.com, merged.
-Elon Musk, of Tesla and Space X fame, was CEO of this combined company.
-As he would in the future, he had a vision of what PayPal could be and terminated all other operations to focus on it.
+Elon Musk, of Tesla and Space X fame, was CEO of this combined company for a time.
+As he would in the future, he zoned in on the vision of PayPal’s future and terminated all other operations that were deemed unnecessary.

 That didn’t go down well with PayPal’s board members, who got rid of Musk in October 2000.
-Musk had been the CEO for less than 12 months.
-Due to the lack of trust by the board in his vision, he would ensure that he had full control over all decisions at his next businesses.
+He had been CEO for less than 12 months.
+The lack of faith from the board would sit with Musk during his next ventures, where he ensured he had complete control.

 After Musk left, Peter Thiel took over as CEO as guided PayPal towards its 2002 IPO.
 PayPal provided its platform to all websites, but the bulk of its transactions were conducted on eBay.
 A few months after the IPO, eBay agreed to acquire PayPal for $1.5 billion.

-For the next decade, PayPal coexisted inside eBay’s rather tumultuous world, in which the e-commerce platform tried to expand outward, acquiring Skype and a range of classified advertising networks.
+For the next decade, PayPal coexisted inside eBay’s rather tumultuous world, in which the e-commerce platform tried to expand into every internet business, acquiring Skype and a range of classified advertising networks.

 In that time, PayPal spent $800 million to acquire Braintree and Venmo, bolstering its position as a provider of financial services.
 And as eBay started to feel the effects of a decade of muddled leadership, PayPal looked at a future beyond the e-commerce platform, but first it would need to separate.